We don’t support this browser anymore.

 It's important to flag now, the Marketing business is extremely complex with a lot of moving parts.
 Investors should be aware of the risk that brings.

 Glencore is one of the few major minors that’s retained its thermal coal assets.
-The acquisition of Elk Valley Resources (EVR) and its steelmaking coal portfolio paves the way for a complete separation of coal down the line.
-The current plan is to bring debt down post-acquisition, which is costing $6.9bn, and then look to de-merging the entire coal portfolio.
+The acquisition of Elk Valley Resources (EVR) and its steelmaking coal portfolio paved the way for discussions about a complete separation of coal.
+EVR is a great asset.
+It’s one of the world’s leading steelmaking coal businesses (not to be confused with thermal coal).

 Environmental, social and governance (ESG) risk